-IEP 1

-Beginning Level Session B (FOG 1, Units 18 - 32)
+IEP 1Beginning Level Session B234 hrs(FOG 1, Units 18 - 32)The Beginning Level forward on having students engage in routing social and school interest

 The Beginning Level focuses on having students engage in routine social and school interactions at a basic level using simple features of English in familiar and controlled contexts.
 The students must also demonstrate grammatical and vocabulary competence at a beginning level.
 Attention will also be focused on exposing students to basic concepts of cross-cultural sensitivity and American culture.